Approximation Schemes for Capacitated Clustering in Doubling Metrics: Preliminaries

-In the remaining we assume that $k \eta \ge n$ since otherwise, the problem has no solution.
-The following observation is folklore.
+Throughout the following sections, let $\eps > 0$.
+Moreover, we will assume that $k \eta \ge n$ since otherwise, the problem has no solution.
+The following observation and preprocessing step are folklore.
 Given a set of centers $C$, the assignment $\mu$ minimizing the cost can be computed using a min cost flow algorithm by defining a sink with capacity $\eta$ for each center of $C$, placing a demand of 1 on each client, and for each client $c$ and center $f \in C$, defining an edge $(c,f)$ with capacity one and cost $\dist(c,f)^p$.
 Thus, given a set of centers the best assignment can always be computed in polynomial time.